 “Youth on Course fits with what golf needs right now,” says Carey Mitchelson, President of the Michigan Turfgrass Foundation and General Manager of College Fields.
 “We need to get youth out there.
 And the kids that do come out and play learn that they like golf.
 You just have to let them come out and experience it a little bit.”

-Youth on Course started in Northern California and is meant to be a “next step” to programs like The First Tee where youngsters are introduced to the game of golf.
+Youth on Course started in Northern California and is meant to be a “next step” to programs like The First Tee and TGA of Southeast Michigan where youngsters are introduced to the game of golf.
 Many kids find the truly love the game but have financial challenges when it comes to actually getting out onto the links and playing.
 Registration for Youth on Course costs just $5 and kids pay $5 or less to play at participating courses around the state.
 Golf courses are reimbursed by Youth on Course for the difference between that $5 the golfer pays and the typical cost of the junior rate.

 “Golf can be a challenging game so I think that the earlier that you start it, the more natural the game becomes,” says Tom Schwark, President of Sycamore Hills Golf Club and Michigan Golf Course Owners Association Board Member.
 “Youth on Course introduces the child to the game of golf and for us that is huge.
 You are getting a child outside, getting them out of the house so they are getting exercise and fresh air.
 Plus it is in a beautiful environment and it is a fun game!
 Those are all positive aspects.”